Word Styles

 End Module

-There are 4 types of styles:
+There are four styles:

 On our Formattings and Styles help page, you can learn more about formatting properties of each style type.